LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 In the labs for this course, you're taking on the role of Adatum Corporations Messaging Administrator. you've deployed Microsoft 365 in a virtualized lab environment, and you've been tasked with completing a pilot that tests various M365 & Exchange functionalities as they relate to Adatum's business requirements.

-In this lab, you will be focusing on the features that can help you protect sensitive information in your organization and troubleshoot any issues that may arise.
+In this lab, you'll be focusing on the features that can help you protect sensitive information in your organization and troubleshoot any issues that may arise.

-First, we will review encrypting messages utilizing Sensitivity labels.
+First, we'll review encrypting messages utilizing Sensitivity labels.
 This is an important feature that allows you to mark certain messages as containing sensitive information and then encrypt them to protect that information from unauthorized access.
-You will walk through the process of creating and applying sensitivity labels, as well as how to ensure that the encryption is working properly.
+You'll walk through the process of creating and applying sensitivity labels, as well as how to ensure that the encryption is working properly.

-Next, you will dive into Applying sensitivity label (via RMS template) to a Mail flow Rule.
+Next, you'll dive into Applying sensitivity label (via RMS template) to a Mail flow Rule.
 This feature allows you to automatically encrypt messages that contain sensitive information by setting up a rule that applies a specific sensitivity label to messages that meet certain criteria.

-Finally, you will test the behavior of the above mail flow rule to ensure that it is working as expected and that messages are being properly encrypted.
+Finally, you'll test the behavior of the above mail flow rule to ensure that it is working as expected and that messages are being properly encrypted.

-By the end of this lab, you will have a thorough understanding of how to test and troubleshoot these features in your organization and how to protect sensitive information.
+By the end of this lab, you'll have a thorough understanding of how to test and troubleshoot these features in your organization and how to protect sensitive information.
 These skills will be useful for any administrator or IT professional responsible for maintaining and securing a Microsoft 365 environment.

 ## Lab Setup